 Vijay Vilas Palace - Bollywood's preferred shoot destination

-Artisans from various parts of India, such as Rajasthan, Bengal and Saurashtra along with the Mistris and Suthars of Kutch were called upon for the making of the palace, as a result of which traces of different religion aesthetics are reflected in the palace.
+Artisans from various parts of India, such as Rajasthan, Bengal and Saurashtra along with the Mistris and Suthars of Kutch were called upon for the making of the palace, as a result of which traces of different religious aesthetics are reflected in the palace.
 Originally a summer abode for the Kutch rulers, its first floor is now the erstwhile royal family’s residence.
 The palace also has a private beach with luxury tents that can be rented out by the tourist.
-Since the palace has been well-preserved, it also used as a background for many Bollywood feature films.
+Since the palace has been well-preserved, it is also used as a background for many Bollywood feature films.
 A portion of the palace is now converted into a resort, offering accommodation options with ethnic decor and is replete with modern amenities.
-Inlaid tile work, distinctive stone carving, manicured garden, intricate jail work, magnificent water streams and murals are the highlights of the palace.
+Inlaid tile work, distinctive stone carvings, manicured gardens, intricate jail work, magnificent water streams and murals are the highlights of the palace.

 Visiting Hours: 08:00 AM to 06:00 PM

 Once a famous port and now one of the must-visit tourist places in Bhuj.
 Mandvi Beach is one such place where one can expect sea, sand and sun.
 Mandvi is an old port town that has beaches, horse and camel rides along the shore.
 In addition to being a laid-back beach destination, Mandvi Beach is also popular for its camping and water sports facilities.
-It is one of the secluded and undiscovered beach destination with clean water and beautiful views which makes it one of the most romantic places in Gujarat for couples.
+It is one of the secluded and undiscovered beach destinations with clean water and beautiful views which makes it one of the most romantic places in Gujarat for couples.

 Day Two: Surreal Places In Bhuj